The Only Detoxing Herbal Steam Bath: Kannawa Mushiyu

-Kannawa Mushiyu was founded in 1276 by a Buddhist monk in the Kamakura period.
-It is a steam bath using Sekisho, Japanese herbs, which have a wonderful scent.
+A Buddhist monk found this Kannawa Mushiyu in 1276.
+It is a steam bath using sekisho, a Japanese herb, which has a wonderful scent.
 It is very similar to the sauna that comes from…

 Hello to everyone who has had an interest in Beppu!

-It’s pretty natural but don’t you decide your itinerary in this way when you travel?
+It’s pretty natural, but don’t you decide your itinerary this way when you travel?

 When you go to Paris, you immediately go to see the Eiffel Tower.
 When in Los Angeles, you immediately want to see Hollywood.
 One of the appeals of traveling is visiting the land of your longing.